microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

 Review and polish `Design-pattern apps can use to handle schema migrations`, including actual APIs, documentation and examples so apps can start planning forward compatibility for documents.

+Pick concrete answers for the flexible ares in the design that need to be nailed down for document compatibility.
+This includes how values/primitives work and what our initial set of primitives types will be.

 ## M2 or M3

 Implement enough functionality to perform the steps in the above design pattern.